 The desire to learn about affiliate marketing is enormous.
 Even though the fundamentals are easy to grasp, many publishers search the internet for affiliate marketing courses and training to get additional insights.
 Classes taught by reputable marketers and industry leaders can accelerate your learning curve.
 Merchants that offer excellent training and resources can be helpful as well.
 Affiliate marketing education ranges from beginner to intermediate.
 Instructors and course landing pages frequently address subject levels, curriculum, and target markets.

 A company or individual that promises advanced or expert information is likely trying to deceive customers.
 “Experts” tend to divulge just enough material to attract paying customers, but not enough for their students to outperform them.
 It’s unlikely that someone would share his most profitable strategies only to reduce his advantages and have others copy and circulate them.
 Secondly, the affiliate marketing industry is so dynamic that what works today may not convert a month from now.
-Finally, I’ve come across very few people who are experts at anything let along affiliate marketing.
+Finally, I’ve come across very few people who are experts at anything let alone affiliate marketing.
 Therefore, you should be skeptical of the promises made by people.

 I consider myself a knowledgeable affiliate marketer.
 I’ve learned by experimenting and observing others with a focus on continually improving.
 I’ve never purchased an affiliate marketing course and don’t believe you should either.
 You can get the information you need for free from the many insightful blogs, videos, guides, webinars, and resources that pepper the web.
 Alternatively, you might assign an annual learning/education budget of $100 to $200 to purchase a class or classes.
 However, taking too many courses will become wasteful as content becomes repetitive and as per the law of diminishing return.

 Since I haven’t taken any official courses or training, I can’t recommend any specifically.
 However, I can give you advice and point you in the right direction.
 Do your due diligence, read course/customer reviews, and ask yourself, “Is the person a successful affiliate marketer or fake?”
 Secondly, many high-earning and reputable affiliates have blogs with plenty of insightful content.
 Moreover, they appear frequently in search results and can be trusted.
-By contrast, an affiliate without a website—landing page and single-page sites don’t count—or a terrible site is likely a beginner or fraud.
-Also, frauds have a proclivity to promote their unofficial earnings without legitimate proof such as certified income reports or tax statements.
+By contrast, an affiliate without a website—landing and single-page sites don’t count—or a terrible site is likely a beginner or fraud.
+Also, frauds have a proclivity to promote their unofficial earnings without legitimate proof such as certified income report or tax statement.
 For example, many YouTubers are notorious for claiming riches without any documentation (it’s mostly a clickbait strategy to increase their views and subs).

-Avoid learning from people who recommend Amazon Associates, Builderall, ClickBank, and ClickFunnels as intelligent and promising ways to make money in affiliate marketing.
-Folks that tout those programs don’t fully understand affiliate marketing and will lead you down the wrong path.
+Avoid learning from people who recommend Amazon Associates, Builderall, ClickBank, and ClickFunnels as intelligent and rewarding ways to make money in affiliate marketing.
+Folks that tout those programs usually don’t fully understand affiliate marketing and will lead you down the wrong path.
 Those affiliate programs and networks aren’t promising because of their disadvantageous program terms, policies, platforms, and software.
 For example, Amazon Associates offers a low commission and laughable 24-hour cookie.

 What You Should Learn